-In the past 13 years I have literally gone to thousands of meet and greets, that’s a meeting where I go to a potential client’s home to see if my pet sitting service is a good fit for them and vice versa.
+For the past 15 years I have gone to thousands of meet and greets, that’s a meeting where I go to a potential client’s home to see if my pet sitting service is a good fit for them and vice versa.
 This is also a time where I tend to answer lots of new pet owner answers.

-Just the other day, a very popular question came up so I thought I would bring it to the masses.
+Just the other day, a very popular question came up so I thought I would bring the answer here.
 The owners of the dog I was interviewing noticed a cut on the belly of their newly adopted Corgi/Cavalier mix.
-The woman had said she wanted to put first aid cream on it but noticed that he could lick it off and worried it could be toxic to him.
+The woman mentioned she wanted to put first aid cream on it but noticed that he could lick it off.
+She worried it could be toxic to him.
 Good thinking on the new owner’s part – to question whether products safe for humans are safe for our pets is an excellent way to think!

 The Short Answer is Yes, Neosporin is Safe for Pets